hardesh/sdf_editor/README.md

 This package implements a RUST based SDF editor.

 Initially this package will only support loading `.STL` files.
 Over the time I plan to support `.dae` format as well.
+Later might also have to look at generating a Unity Scene directly from this utility.

 The SDF file then can be loaded in Gazebo or Ignition simulator!